Subjunctive mood: Konjunktiv II

-The KII, or past subjunctive, is used to form the conditional and, on occasion, as a replacement for the present subjunctive when both indicative and subjunctive moods of a particular verb are indistinguishable.
+The KII, or past subjunctive, is used to form the conditional.
+On occasion, it is also used as a replacement for the present subjunctive when the indicative and subjunctive moods of a verb are indistinguishable.

-Every German verb has a past subjunctive conjugation, but in spoken German, the conditional is most commonly formed using würde (Konjunktiv II form of werden which in here is related to the English will or would rather than the literal to become; dialect: täte, KII of tun 'to do') with an infinitive.
+Every German verb has a past subjunctive conjugation, but in spoken German, the conditional is most commonly formed using würde with an infinitive.
+Würde is the KII form of werden, which is related to the English will or would rather than the literal to become (dialect: täte, KII of tun 'to do').
 For example: An deiner Stelle würde ich ihm nicht helfen 'I would not help him if I were you'.
 In the example, the Konjunktiv II form of helfen (hülfe) is very unusual.
-However, using 'würde' instead of hätte (past subjunctive declension of haben 'to have') and wäre (past subjunctive declension of sein 'to be') can be perceived anywhere from awkward (in-the-present use of the past subjunctive) to incorrect (in the past subjunctive).
-There is a tendency to use the forms in würde rather in main clauses as in English; in subclauses even regular forms (which sound like the indicative of the preterite and are, thus, obsolete in any other circumstances) can still be heard.
+However, using würde instead of hätte and wäre can be perceived anywhere from awkward (in-the-present use of the past subjunctive) to incorrect (in the past subjunctive).
+There is a tendency to use the forms in würde rather in main clauses as in English; in subclauses, even regular forms (which sound like the obsolete indicative of the preterite) can still be heard.

 Some verbs exist where either construction can be used, such as with finden (fände) and tun (täte).
 Many dictionaries consider the past subjunctive declension of such verbs the only proper expression in formal written German.

 The past subjunctive is declined from the stem of the preterite (imperfect) declension of the verb with the appropriate present subjunctive declension ending as appropriate.
 In most cases, an umlaut is appended to the stem vowel if possible (i.e. if it is a, o, u or au), for example: ich war → ich wäre, ich brachte → ich brächte.

 Dutch

 Dutch has the same subjunctive tenses as German (described above), though they are rare in contemporary speech.
-The same two tenses as in German are sometimes considered a subjunctive mood (aanvoegende wijs) and sometimes conditional mood (voorwaardelijke wijs).
-In practice, potential subjunctive uses of verbs are difficult to differentiate from indicative uses.
+The same two tenses as in German are sometimes considered subjunctive mood (aanvoegende wijs) and sometimes conditional mood (voorwaardelijke wijs).
+In practice, potentially subjunctive uses of verbs are difficult to differentiate from indicative uses.
 This is partly because the subjunctive mood has fallen together with the indicative mood: